 The classical definition of dar al Islam, which was formulated by early Muslim jurists, is the territories in which the Islamic law is enforced.
 See al Daqs, pp 126-28, Khadduri, War and Peace, page 62; and al Ghunaimi pages 155-8.
 Some jurists, such as al Shawkani, expand the definition of the territory of Islam to include any area where Muslims can safely reside “even if the territory is not under Muslim rule,” quoted in al Ghunaimi, pages 157-58)

 (Majid Khadduri translated the text of a letter that al Najashi allegedly sent to the Prophet.
 The letter reads: In the name of Allah, the Merciful, the Compassionate.
 To Muhammad, the Apostle of God, peace be on you.
 May God shelter thee under His compassion, and give thee blessings in abundance.

 There is no god but God, who has brought me to Islam.
 Thy letter I have read.
 What thou hast said about Jesus is the right belief, for he hath said nothing more than that.
 I testify my belief in the King of heaven and of earth.

-Thine advice I have pondered over deeply… I Testify that thou art the Apostle of God, and I have sworn this in the presence of Ja’far, and have acknowledged Islam before him.
+Thine advise I have pondered over deeply… I Testify that thou art the Apostle of God, and I have sworn this in the presence of Ja’far, and have acknowledged Islam before him.
 I attach myself to the worship of the Lord of the worlds, O Prophet.
 I send my son as my envoy to the holiness of thy mission.
 I testify thy words are true.
-(Quoted in Khadduri, War and Peace, page 205-206).
+(Quoted in Khadduri, War, and Peace, pages 205-206).

 – This work was taken from the Book: “Peace and the Limits of War: Transcending Classical Conception of Jihad”, by Islamic scholar Louay M. Safi, page 14 – 17